Tuesday, 29 September 2009

 Here we have four gorgeous, fresh, raw cockles with a couple of slicks of vermouth reduction and beautifully cooked crispy fennel.
 And there, lurking in between the seafood, are two pieces of preserved kumquat which were so unbelievably sour it was like chomping down on a raw lemon.
 Why?

 Next, soy done a number of different ways, which we were instructed to eat from left to right.
 This was really interesting actually, and on the whole fairly tasty - kind of like a journey through the land of soy.
 I liked the crunchy beany and sprouty bits and I liked the slicks of umami-rich paste.
 Didn't think much of the ice cream, which was pretty bland and there was too much of it, but other than that I was happy.

 The next course was very nearly successful.
-A gorgeous looking arrangements of rose petals was described as an 'artichoke heart', and did indeed taste a little bit like that vegetable.
+A gorgeous looking arrangement of rose petals was described as an 'artichoke heart', and did indeed taste a little bit like that vegetable.
 But it was too bitter for my liking - these were after all raw rose petals - and underwhelming all said and done.

 This cute little 'apple sandwich' was a highlight.
 The fruit was twisted and pulled in all different directions, forming a crunchy salsa and a gloopy jus as well as the 'bread' of the sandwich itself (presumably some sort of clever freeze-drying method).
 It may seem a bit too clever for its own good but this one went down really well.
 I don't mind them messing about too much if it actually tastes any good.
 Fun, too.

 Next was another very strong dish.
 We were told to dip these three little bags filled with different presentations of pine nuts into the bowl of passion fruit soup and eat it immediately.
 The flavours and textures here were lovely - the soft, earthy nuts and rich sweet fruit matched perfectly and it was again great fun to eat.